A Christmas Story

-A Christmas Story is a 1983 Christmas comedy film directed by Bob Clark and based on Jean Shepherd's semi-fictional anecdotes in his 1966 book In God We Trust: All Others Pay Cash, with some elements from his 1971 book Wanda Hickey's Night of Golden Memories And Other Disasters.
-It stars Melinda Dillon, Darren McGavin, and Peter Billingsley.
-Widely considered a holiday classic in the United States and Canada, it has been shown in a marathon annually on TNT since 1997 and on TBS since 2004 titled "24 Hours of A Christmas Story", consisting of 12 consecutive airings of the film from the evening of Christmas Eve to the evening of Christmas Day annually.
+A Christmas Story is a 1983 Christmas comedy film directed by Bob Clark and based on the 1966 book In God We Trust: All Others Pay Cash by Jean Shepherd, with some elements from his 1971 book Wanda Hickey's Night of Golden Memories and Other Disasters.
+It stars Melinda Dillon, Darren McGavin, and Peter Billingsley, and follows a young boy and his family's misadventures during Christmas time in December 1940.
 It is the third installment in the Parker Family Saga.

-The film was released on November 18, 1983, and received positive reviews from critics.
-Filmed partly in Canada, it earned two Canadian Genie Awards in 1984.
+A Christmas Story was released on November 18, 1983, and received positive reviews from critics.
+Filmed partly in Canada, the film earned two Canadian Genie Awards in 1984.
+Widely considered a holiday classic in the United States and Canada, it has been shown in a marathon annually on TNT since 1997 and on TBS since 2004 titled "24 Hours of A Christmas Story", consisting of 12 consecutive airings of the film from the evening of Christmas Eve to the evening of Christmas Day.
 In 2012, it was selected for preservation in the United States National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".

+The film spawned three sequels.
+The first, My Summer Story (originally released as It Runs in the Family), also directed by Clark, was released in 1994.
+The second, entitled A Christmas Story 2, was released straight to DVD in 2012.
+A third sequel, entitled A Christmas Story Christmas, was released on HBO Max in 2022 and features most of the original cast returning.

 Plot

-Set in December 1940, the film is presented in a series of vignettes, with narration provided by the adult Ralphie Parker reminiscing on one particular Christmas when he was nine years old in the fictional town of Hohman, Indiana.
-Ralphie wanted only one thing that Christmas: a Red Ryder Carbine Action 200-shot Range Model air rifle.
-Ralphie's desire is rejected by his mother, his teacher Miss Shields, and even a Santa Claus at Higbee's department store, all giving him the same warning: "You'll shoot your eye out".
+The film is presented in a series of vignettes, with narration provided by the adult Ralphie Parker.
+As a 9-year-old boy living in Northwest Indiana around the late 1930s, all Ralphie wants for Christmas is a Red Ryder Carbine Action 200-shot Range Model air rifle.
+Ralphie's request is rejected by his mother, his teacher Miss Shields, and a disgruntled Santa at Higbee's store, all of whom insist Ralphie will shoot his eye out.

-On Christmas morning, Ralphie receives some presents that he enjoys but is disappointed not to find the rifle among them.
-When it appears that all of the presents have been opened, Ralphie's father ("The Old Man") directs him to one last box hidden in the corner, which proves to contain the rifle.
-He eagerly hurries outside to try it out, attaching a target to a metal sign in the backyard; when he fires, the BB ricochets back and hits him in the face.
-Believing at first that he has indeed shot his eye out, he realizes that the BB only knocked his glasses off and begins searching for them in the snow, only to step on them by accident and break them.
-He lies to his mother that a falling icicle struck him in the face and broke his glasses, and she believes him and takes him to the bathroom to get cleaned up.
+On Christmas morning, Ralphie receives some presents that he enjoys, but is disappointed not to find the rifle among them.
+Ralphie's father ("The Old Man") directs him to one last box hidden in the corner, which proves to contain the rifle.
+Ralphie eagerly hurries outside to try it out, but when he shoots at the metal target he has set up, the BB ricochets and knocks off his glasses.
+Ralphie accidentally steps on and breaks the glasses while trying to find them; he makes up a cover story about an icicle falling from the roof of the garage and hitting his eye, which fools his mom and keeps him from getting into trouble.

-That night, Ralphie goes to sleep with the gun by his side as his adult self reflects that it was the best Christmas present he had ever received or would ever receive.
+That night, Ralphie goes to sleep with the gun by his side, as his adult self reflects that it was the best Christmas present he had ever received or would ever receive.